pablocarvalho/cdiAppMainRepo/README.md

 ## Considerations

 Since my lack of experience with web development the project was made in a "learn while go" maner, a lot of the implementation is very naive.
 I think the hardest part was to implement that weird looking front.
-Well, in some way learning all the tecnologies involved on this test was really challenging too, the easyiest part was deploying it to heroku lol.
+Well, in some way learning all the tecnologies involved on this test was really challenging too, the easiest part was deploying it to heroku lol.

 ### Things to Fix

 - Create unit tests for the backend and e2e for the front.
-- Input fields checking on frontend, right now the application have some bugs related to it.
+- Input fields validation on frontend, right now the application have some bugs related to it.(For example, there is no validation of initial and final date)
-- There are no checks on the initial and final dates related to the disponible dates.
 - Project architecture lacks of modularization and design, front and backend.
 No design or architectural patterns were applied, so the design could be improved A LOT.
 - The backend does not handle wrong requests, unknown json format and do not send error responses, there are some bugs related to it.
 - No comments on the code.
-- There is some random garbage around through the code.
+- There is some random garbage through the code.
 - the communication between front and back may take a while, so it would be nice to have a loading animation.

 ### Cool TO-DOs